-Ethical Marketing Strategies
+Ethical Marketing Agency in Dublin

 You don’t have to be a charity or non-profit to take an ethical stance when it comes to marketing.
 You can be a furniture shop or trades person or accountant and still chose to run your business in a sustainable way (like we do) that doesn’t contribute to surveillance capitalism or hyper-consumerism.

 You may have noticed the absence of a cookie pop-up on this site.
 We were unhappy about contributing to surveillance capitalism by filling our site with cookies, so we ditched tracking-based services that had been running on our site since it was created (such as Google Analytics).
 We cleared our Instagram and have more or less stopped posting updates on social media.
 The result?
 We get just as many new work enquiries and rank just as well in search engines.

 It’s all about choosing what’s right for your company.
 We’re not saying, “All ads are evil.”
 We’re simply asking, “Are Instagram ads right for this business?”
 We’re having conversations with clients about topics such as data privacy, packaging, big tech, materials, supply chains, and market segments.

 If this concept is new to you, let’s start with a relaxed chat about what ethical marketing means.

 Ask us if you want guidance switching from a particular service you have ethical issues with.